SierraWireless/octave-orp/README.md

     DEV           : serial port name or path (e.g. COM3 on Windows or /dev/ttyUSB0 on Linux) BAUD          : baud rate (default 9600)
     --no-auto-ack : option to disable automatic acknowledgement of sync and notification packets

 For a list of supported commands, type "h" at the prompt

+### C

+#### orp

+A simple binary command-line utilty which can be used to mimic an ORP client, for testing and demonstration.

+Depends on:
+- clients/c/src/*
+- clients/c/inc/*

+Tested on:
+- Ubuntu 20.04

+Build:
+1. Install gcc (tested with ver 7, 9)
+2. cd clients/c
+3. make

+Usage:

+    ./bin/orp -d DEV -b BAUD

+Where:

+    DEV           : serial port name or path (e.g. /dev/ttyUSB0)
+    BAUD          : baud rate (default 9600)

+For a list of supported commands, type "h" at the prompt